 console.log(factorial(5)); // 120

-), at which point it starts returning values that are then multiplied together to produce the final result.
+In this example, the factorial function calls itself with progressively smaller values of n until it reaches the base case (n === 0), at which point it starts returning values that are then multiplied together to produce the final result.

 Understanding functions in JavaScript is essential for writing clean, maintainable, and modular code.
 By mastering function declaration, expressions, arrow functions, scope, closures, higher-order functions, and recursion, you can create efficient and reusable code for a wide range of tasks and applications.